arm/tosa-for-spirv-codegen/windows/README.md

-Building tosa-for-spirv-codegen on Windows

-Overview
+##### Overview
-- This PowerShell script automates setting up all third‑party dependencies and building the tosa-for-spirv-codegen project on Windows using Visual Studio 2022.
+- A PowerShell script (windows/build-tfsc.ps1) automates setting up all third‑party dependencies and building the tosa-for-spirv-codegen project on Windows using Visual Studio 2022.
 - It clones required external repositories, builds and installs SPIR-V components, builds the TOSA serialization library (and FlatBuffers), builds the VGF encoder, configures the main project with CMake, compiles it, and runs the unit tests.

-What it does (high‑level)
+##### What it does
 1) Clones the main repo (this project) into windows/tosa-for-spirv-codegen.
 2) Fetches and prepares third‑party sources under windows/tosa-for-spirv-codegen/external
 3) Builds and installs SPIRV-Headers and SPIRV-Tools for CMake consumption.